DroneBridge/DroneBridge/README.md

 Corresponding Android App follows during the next days.

+**Discalmer: Use at your own risk.
+Malfunction and sudden signal loss can not be ruled out.
+Use with caution!
+Do not fly over people or animals.
+The pilot is responsible for any harm or damage caused by using the provided software or parts of it.**

 <h2>DroneBridge Android App</h2>

 Status: Working code.
 WIP.
 Soon to be released for beta testing